Smallmouth Bass

 A Note on Spawning

 Smallmouth breed during the spring period as water temperatures reach 50 to 60 degrees Fahrenheit.
 The females migrate to shallow water to make a bed, usually out of small rocks and mud.
-After laying, the smaller males will then move in to fertilize the eggs.
+After laying their eggs, the smaller males then move in to fertilize them.
 At this point, the female is usually present, and the male will often have to fight her away.
-The eggs hatch in 4 to 6 days and stay around the nest for 2 to 3 weeks before heading out to deeper water.
+The eggs hatch in 4 to 6 days and remain around the nest for 2 to 3 weeks before heading out to deeper water.

 How to Catch Smallmouth Bass